 Pancreatic cancer begins in the tissues of your pancreas — an organ in your abdomen that lies horizontally behind the lower part of your stomach.
-Your pancreas secretes enzymes that aid digestion and hormones that help regulate the metabolism of sugars.
+Your pancreas releases enzymes that aid digestion and hormones that help manage your blood sugar.

 Pancreatic cancer care at Mayo Clinic